Why Choose Goldberg & Associates

 The will is a legally binding statement that outlines how you want your assets distributed after your death.
 In a will, you also appoint a personal representative of your estate, who is responsible for carrying out your final wishes.
 This document is a critical component of the estate plan.

 When a person becomes incapacitated due to a medical emergency or decline in mental functioning, he or she can no longer care for himself or herself.
-Establishing a durable power of attorney protects your interests in the event that you face this situation.
+Establishing a durable power of attorney protects your interests if you face this situation.

 A power of attorney authorizes another person to handle specific matters on your behalf, such as medical decisions or financial matters.
 When a power of attorney is durable, that means that it remains in effect even if you become incapacitated.